 Reason to go: The cool warehouse space has plenty of room for large groups and a beer garden that doesn’t disappoint.

 Kevin Wright has an impressive brewing resume that includes a stint at the Master Brewing Program at UC-Davis and a long stay at Hangar 24 Brewery in Redlands, California.
 A fair amount of hops goes into the brew kettles here, and that’s a good thing.
+Ample indoor and outdoor space makes it possible for Third Space to host big events, like the outstanding Wisconsin IPA Fest in August.

 Address: 1024 S. 5th St.